backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/CloudFront.md

 - Apart from caching S3 content it also *provides HTTPs*.
 	- You can create a static website using Amazon S3 with a custom domain name.
 However, *you cannot connect to an Amazon S3 static website using HTTPS (only HTTP)*

+> [!note] If your Amazon S3 bucket is configured as a website endpoint, *you CANT configure CloudFront to use HTTPS to communicate with your origin because Amazon S3 DOESNT support HTTPS connections in that configuration*.

 ### EC2/ALB as origin